Large image

 • “Rice Cultivation on the Ogeechee River” marker, stop #5, 520 Cedar Street, to the right of the City Center, describes how the rice crop was cultivated on Bryan Neck in the 1700s and 1800s, ending by 1900.

-• The Carter Funeral Home is the former Community House, stop #6, 10512 Ford Avenue, the single most imposing structure built by Henry and Clara Ford in Richmond Hill outside of their home on the Ogeechee River.
+• Ford's Community House, stop #6, 10512 Ford Avenue, the single most imposing structure built by Henry and Clara Ford in Richmond Hill outside of their home on the Ogeechee River.
 The Community House is where cooking, home economics, sewing, dancing and other activities were taught at no cost to the local residents, and were many social activities were held, many attended by the Fords themselves.

 • The “Martha-Mary Chapel” marker, stop #7, 10550 Ford Avenue, describes how the Fords had the chapel, now St. Anne’s Catholic Church, built in 1937 and named for Henry’s (Mary) and Clara’s (Martha) mothers.